Young men & women from 7th grade to High School graduation who live in the Bitterroot Valley, regardless of which School District they attend.

 1. Be a volunteer

 No, however we are similar in goals and instructional methods.
 This is a great program for those interested in the military or just gaining valuable life skills.

-Citizenship, Patriotism, Confidence Leadership, Military Knowledge, Drug Free lifestyle, Communications Skills, Teamwork, Military Fieldcraft, and more.
+Citizenship, Patriotism, Physical Fitness, Leadership, Military Knowledge, Drug Free lifestyle, Communications Skills, Teamwork, Fieldcraft, and more.

 Meetings will typically be from 0800-1200 Saturdays.